fleps/clothing-store/README.md

-# WIP - Clothing Store | A React E-commerce custom project
+# Clothing Store v1 | A React E-commerce custom project

 This project was done as part of the course **"Complete React Developer"** from _"Zero To Master"_.
+(PS: I do NOT recommend this course, unless you just want an idea to build a somewhat bigger react site)

 The course is not updated to use latest technologies, so I challenged myself to replicate what the course explained using more up to date approaches.